The Spanish boutique is taking on Venezuela at ICSID

 The firm has worked wonders for another client, helping to set aside an award in a dispute between a major German textile brand and its Spanish licensee.
-The firm hadn’t been involved in the original arbitration but went on to represent the client in a second arbitral proceeding where damages were reduced by 60 per cent and a counterclaim for more than €243 million was upheld.
-They are now helping the client sue the arbitrators from the first proceeding for damages, and have obtained favourable court rulings at two instances; a Supreme Court appeal is pending.
+The firm hadn’t been involved in the original arbitration but went on to represent the client in a second arbitral proceeding where damages were reduced by 60% and a counterclaim for more than €243 million was upheld.
+The firm applied to the Spanish Supreme Court, which held that two of the arbitrators were professionally liable and ordered them to reimburse part of their fees.

 In 2014, Cremades’s firm also brought home a €61 million win for Spanish shareholders in a multinational food group who brought a claim against its French parent company.

-Brazilian football club Santos FC continues to use the firm in a dispute over the sale of Brazilian soccer star Neymar to FC Barcelona.
-The claim, which is against FC Barcelona, Neymar’s father and his family’s holding company, is being heard before the FIFA Players’ status committee.
+Brazilian football club Santos FC has been using the firm in a dispute over the sale of Brazilian soccer star Neymar to FC Barcelona.
+The claim, which is against FC Barcelona, Neymar’s father and his family’s holding company, now before the Court of Arbitration for Sport.
 The firm also helped the club see off a related criminal complaint in the Spanish courts lodged by a Brazilian investment fund.